Keidanren and Rengo agree to 100-hour overtime cap | The Japan Times

 The monthly limit can be exceeded six times a year but should be capped at 100 hours in any one month, according to the agreement.

-Keidanren pushed the 100-hour cap, while Rengo, the umbrella organization for labor unions, demanded it should be less.
+Keidanren pushed the 100-hour cap, while Rengo, the umbrella organization for labor unions, had demanded less.

 The government is considering including truck drivers and construction workers who are not covered by existing regulations, according to the officials.